yasster/Divide-react-native/README.md

-2. Installation
+2. Installation,
    Orderly Run the following command in the terminal

 1. Clone the repository:
 ```sh